Thanksgiving For Kids Doesn’t Have To Be Turkey

 - It’s possible to have more energy when you don’t sleep in….yeah, that was troubling to me too.

 I hope that everyone surrounds themselves with love and happiness this holiday, and are able to see all the things that are afforded to us to make our lives great.
+I love the reminder that I get from this blog post – The Significance of Insignificant Moments.
 As for me and mine, we will be continuing our family tradition of traveling to Chicago.
 Our Thanksgiving for kids day will include lots of family time and a rotisserie chicken from Jewel-Osco.
 Remember: Thanksgiving day isn’t about what you eat – it’s about who you eat it with.